Image by Don Hankins via Flickr

 and oh yes, the credit card number -the number I had already noted was with the perpetrator and a copy of police report or FTC Affidavit, .

-Does this sound like they are helping the victim or protecting the perpetrator?
+Sounds to me like they are protecting the perpetrator?

 Did they get a photo ID from the credit card applicant?
 No.